dvenor/salesforcefoundation.github.io/_posts/2014-09-03-accessing-viewstate-from-javascript.md

 title:    "Accessing Viewstate from Javascript"
 author:   Carlos Ramirez Martinez-Eiroa
 date:     2014-09-03 11:00:00
+excerpt: "Javascript can access variables in the viewstate (controller properties) using the same notation you would use inside VF elements, BUT only if they are primitives.
+Complex object types (such as lists or maps) are not directly translated into the equivalent Javascript types.
+They are basically stored as strings in the viewstate, and Javascript doesn’t have a way of knowing that it’s, for example, a list or a map.
+There is no information about the data type on the client side."
 ---
 If you want to retrieve information from a controller using Javascript, there are multiple ways to do that.
 You can use the [Ajax Toolkit](https://www.salesforce.com/us/developer/docs/ajax/Content/sforce_api_ajax_introducing.htm) (which uses the SOAP API - no more than 200 records at a time), [Javascript Remoting](https://www.salesforce.com/us/developer/docs/pages/Content/pages_js_remoting.htm), or even the newer (in pilot at the time of this writing) [Javascript Remote Objects](https://www.salesforce.com/us/developer/docs/pages/Content/pages_remote_objects.htm).
 This [article](https://developer.salesforce.com/blogs/developer-relations/2013/03/using-javascript-with-force-com.html) has a good comparison of some of these technologies.